adhearsion/adhearsion-website/docs/source/call-controllers.md

 ## Joining calls

-If there are multiple calls active in Adhearsion, it is possible to join the media streams of those calls:
+If there are multiple calls active in Adhearsion, it is possible to join the media streams of those calls together so the parties may talk.

 <pre class="brush: ruby;">
 class SuperSecretProjectCall < Adhearsion::CallController